tock/tock/boards/microbit_v2/README.md

 Not using a bootloader has the advantage of having an extra 64 KB of flash.
 ### Flashing the kernel

-The kernel can be programmed using OpenOCD.
+The kernel can be programmed using cargo flash.
 `cd` into `boards/microbit_v2` directory and run:

 ```bash